Home > Hub article > College – Making the Right Choice

 - Area of expertise – 21 options

-- eg ASD, LD, mental health, physical, health, communication, challenging behaviour,
+- eg ASD, LD, mental health, physical, health, communication, challenging behaviour

-- Can search
+- You can search

 - College websites

-- Can usually link directly from their Natspec entry
+- Can usually link directly from their Natspec entry for specialist colleges

-- It can be difficult to find the specialist offerings of mainstream colleges from their websites
+- It can be difficult to find the specialist offerings of mainstream colleges

 - Probably best to find a contact name and email and phone